 Trails offers a Cognia (formerly known as AdvancEd (SACS)) accredited academic program, enabling students to transfer credits back home.
 Plus, there are proven benefits to bringing students into a more traditional classroom setting while in the therapeutic environment.
 Adding a personalized classroom environment helps our students achieve success and practice their new skills in a school setting.

-Our academic curriculum is integrated into the overall therapeutic approach of Trails, allowing each student to see learning with “new eyes” and practice the strategies they’ve learned in the wilderness and other environments.
+The academic curriculum of our wilderness school is integrated into the overall therapeutic approach of Trails, allowing each student to see learning with “new eyes” and practice the strategies they’ve learned in the wilderness and other environments.
 Many of our students have struggled with school refusal, poor grades, or other disciplinary issues.

 Sometimes this academic struggle is a reflection of other behavioral issues, poor effort, or a curriculum ill-suited to their learning style.
 We work closely with each child to help them achieve academic success.
 Our goal is to meet the child “where they are at” in their academic journey and instill an interest in growth and development.